Connect With Us

 If you have any questions, please feel free to contact our office located in Gig Harbor, WA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.

-Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
-For more information, contact Dr. James D. McAlexander of Gig Harbor Foot and Ankle Clinic.
+If you are suffering from bunions, contact Dr. James D. McAlexander of Gig Harbor Foot and Ankle Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Gig Harbor, WA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.